swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 ### Clean up cloud provider resources

-In this section, you will delete the resources you created on your cloud provider.
+In this section, you will delete the resources you created on the cloud provider.

 === ":simple-googlecloud: Google Cloud"